To Move A Mountain

 Bucyrus acquired the Marion Power Shovel Company.

-Model 595B shovel announced as a successful descendent of the acquired Marion 351M model.
+Model 595B shovel announced as a successful descendant of the acquired Marion 351M model.

 Model 495B 100-ton capacity shovel introduced.